yulongbai-nov/vscode-as-mcp-server/packages/extension/README.md

 3. Check the MCP server status in the bottom-right VSCode status bar:

-    - (Server icon): Server is running
+    - ✅: Server is running
     - ∅: Click to start the server

 ![Server status indicator](https://storage.googleapis.com/zenn-user-upload/321704116d4a-20250408.png)